tomershoham10/duolingo-classes-service/README.md

 The **Classes Service** is the main backend service for the Duolingo-inspired sonar training platform.
 Built as a microservice, it handles the majority of data storage and retrieval operations, supporting core application functionality.

-⚠️ **Note**: This project is still under development and is not yet the final version.
-Some features may be incomplete or subject to change.

 ---

 ## 🚀 Features